PCRedHot/Accounting-System/README.md

     Account named "Cash" is created!

-Firstly initialized account's amount is preset as 0 (float).
+Firstly initialized account's amount is preset as 0 (float type).

 After your account has been created, you can set its amount by **Set amount of account** function.